FEMUR ANATOMY

 • Function

-• Articulates with the tibia to form part of the knee joint
+• Articulates with your tibia to form part of your knee joint

 • Features